h15200/notes/go.md

 fmt.Println() - prints every word with a space and every instance with a new line fmt.Println("how", "are", "you") -> "How are you"

-fmt.Print() - no spaces, no linebreaks
+fmt.Print() - no spaces, no line breaks

 fmt.Printf() - takes in a string and variable(s). the variable will replace the `verbs`